waynodiablo/Oystercard/yelpv3.md

 What we're doing here is setting environment variables so we don't have to store our AWS secrets naked in a configuration file – which is checked into version control and visible to the public internet.
 That would be **a Very Bad Thing**.

-You will need to check your S3 hostname is set correctly if you are on a non-US server
+You will need to check your S3 hostname is set correctly if you are on a non-US server.

 ##### Deploying to Heroku

-If you're feeling adventurous then you'll now want to put your app up onto Heroku.
-We warn you may come across some issues when doing this, as you'll need to configure your app to work with Heroku.
-Here's some hints:
+Ideally you've been deploying to Heroku as you've added each new piece of functionality.
+Heroku deploys are a lot smoother than what we had to do back in the day but they can have tricky issues.
+In particular features that require secret keys for 3rd party services may take a few goes to deploy successfully and securely.
+Here's some hints to help you on your way:

-* Unfortunately we can't use secrets.yml on Heroku, instead we need to manually tell Heroku about our secret variables, for example in the case of getting AWS working we would do:
+Unfortunately we can't use secrets.yml on Heroku, instead we need to manually tell Heroku about our secret variables, for example in the case of getting AWS working we would do:

 ```shell
 $ heroku config:set S3_BUCKET_NAME=your_bucket_name